tornadomeet/ResNet/README.md

 ----------------------------------------
 ###Notes
 * it's better training the model in imagenet with epoch > 100, because this will lead better result.
-* when epoch is about 95, cancel the scale/color/ratio augmentation during training, this can be down by only commit out 6 lines of the code, like this:
+* when epoch is about 95, cancel the scale/color/ratio augmentation during training, this can be done by only comment out 6 lines of the code, like this:
 ```python
 train = mx.io.ImageRecordIter(
         # path_imgrec         = os.path.join(args.data_dir, "train_480_q90.rec"),